git/git.github.io/rev_news/drafts/edition-105.md

   [git rebase: what can go wrong?](https://jvns.ca/blog/2023/11/06/rebasing-what-can-go-wrong-/), [How git cherry-pick and revert use 3-way merge](https://jvns.ca/blog/2023/11/10/how-cherry-pick-and-revert-work/), and [git branches: intuition & reality](https://jvns.ca/blog/2023/11/23/branches-intuition-reality/).
-    + Julia Evans (@b0rk@jvns.ca) asked about read-only FUSE filesystem for a git repository where every commit is a folder and the folder contains all the files in that commit [on Mastodon](https://fosstodon.org/@b0rk@jvns.ca/111462737333140668), so this series may continue (so far it led to very experimental [git-commit-folders](https://github.com/jvns/git-commit-folders)
+    + Julia Evans (@b0rk@jvns.ca) asked about a read-only FUSE filesystem for a Git repository where every commit is a folder and the folder contains all the files in that commit [on Mastodon](https://fosstodon.org/@b0rk@jvns.ca/111462737333140668), so this series may continue (so far it led to very experimental [git-commit-folders](https://github.com/jvns/git-commit-folders)